neurodata/blog.neurodata.io/_posts/2018-08-29-connectome-coding.markdown

 ```A connectome is a network of the brain, at a particular time, for a particular spatiotemporal scale, potentially including node (or vertex) attributes such as names, locations, and labels in a hierarchical ontology, as well as connection (or edge) attributes such as weights and confidences.
 Both vertex and edge attributes can have morphological properties characterizing their  three-dimensional (3D) shapes.
 Note that each individual vertex and edge is  contiguous in space.
 ```

-OK, now we have `code` and `connectome` definitions.
+OK, now we have definitions for both `code` and `connectome`.
 So a connectome code is a conditional distribution, where either $$X$$ or $$Y$$ corresponds to the random variable whose realizations are connectomes.
 But what is the other random variable representing?

 To explain that, we take a step back, and provide our conceptual model of brains, bodies, and worlds (see below image).
 Worlds contain bodies which contain brains.
-And brains are composed both both structure (which we think of as basically "static") and activity (which we think of as basically "dynamic").
+And brains are composed of both structure (which we think of as basically "static") and activity (which we think of as basically "dynamic").
 The brain's job is to direct the body's behavior so that the organism wins the evolutionary game in its particular niche of the world (its environment), and propagates its genes to the next generation.
 The structure of the brain, its **connectome**, is determined jointly by developmental programs (encoded in the genome), and activity dependent plasticity (resulting from ongoing brain activity, which in turn is dependent on the body and world).

 <!-- ![](../../../_site/assets/brain-body-world) -->
 <!-- ![]("/assets/brain-body-world") -->